-Andrew Cochran designed and co-directed the successful transformation to ‘mobile first’ in local services while
+Andrew Cochran designed the local transformation to ‘mobile first’ for CBC, Canada’s public broadcaster, and while

-As regional director for CBC’s English operations in Canada’s four Atlantic provinces, he was responsible for editorial direction, operations, and community engagement.
-He integrated radio, TV, and digital in 10 stations, combined two operating regions into one, and oversaw station re-locations in four communities.
+As regional director for CBC’s English operations in Canada’s four Atlantic provinces, he was responsible for local news and current affairs, operations, and community engagement for 10 stations.
+He integrated radio, TV, and digital, amalgamated two regions into one, and oversaw station modernizations in four communities.
 Earlier he pioneered digital content for CBC, CTV, PBS, and other broadcasters and co-founded Canada’s first satellite-to-cable network.
 He began as a reporter/editor in his native Halifax and then produced network news programs at CTV in Toronto.

-He created the international children’s character, Theodore Tugboat, and was a rights-owning independent producer active in international markets.
+He was a rights-owning independent producer supplying programs to several broadcasters internationally and created the children’s character, Theodore Tugboat.
 He has a Masters Degree (Electronic Commerce

 Shelagh Kinch co-led the successful ‘mobile first’ change project for CBC News, after being the managing director for CBC English services in the province of Quebec, responsible for all aspects of local digital, radio, and television, as well as local strategy and public engagement.

 As head of learning and organizational development for CBC English services, she pioneered distributed learning and skills training online.
 Earlier, as an in-house consultant, she facilitated several change initiatives for the public broadcaster, including CBC’s revision of its Journalistic Standards and Practices and an e-learning course that was compulsory for all CBC journalists.